What is it?

 - Composers who want a quick sketching tool for cinematic ideas

-- Beginners — the style-based interface doesn't require music theory knowledge
+- Beginners: the style-based interface doesn't require music theory knowledge

 The magic moment

 Select the "Epic Orchestral" style, choose a minor key and a mid-tempo pace, and hit generate.
 Within a minute you have a two-minute track that sounds like it belongs under a cinematic trailer.
-The strings swell, the timpani comes in — it's structurally coherent in a way that pure prompt-based tools don't always achieve.
+The strings swell, the timpani comes in.
+It's structurally coherent in a way that pure prompt-based tools don't always achieve.
 For film-style music, it's hard to beat.

 Step-by-step setup